chyjuls/AWS-Projects/README.md

 # AWS-Projects
-Here you will find AWS mini projects undertaken to enhance my AWS DevOps skills The first project undertaken is to set up an ec2 instance to host an NGINX server, with a text displayed.
+Here you will find AWS mini projects undertaken to enhance my AWS DevOps skills.

+## Contents:

+- Hosting a static website using ec2 instance template.
+- Setting up new users accounts and granting permissions.